Tanbaly

 Tanbaly holds large petroglyphs, mostly cut into unsheltered rock faces, that are unique in their iconography.
 Over 5,000 images across 48 locations have been found.
 The site also includes ancient settlements, burial sites and sacred sites.

 Community Perspective: situated in a remote location, only accessible via private transport.
-The rock engravings are signposted in 5 or 6 groups, and can be easily visited in 2 hours.
+Make sure you or your driver/tour company doesn't confuse it with Tamgaly Tas.
+The rock engravings are signposted in 7 groups (not all might be open), and can be easily visited in 2 hours.
 Solivagant’s review zooms in on the cultic complex that they allegedly were part of.
+Els has provided the most recent overview of what you may expect to find on site.

 Map of Tanbaly